 The Group subsequently measures all equity investments at fair value.
 Where the Group's management has elected to present fair value gains and losses on equity investments in OCI, there is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.
-Dividends from such investments continue to be recognised in profit or loss as other income when the Group's right to receive payments is established.
+Dividends from such investments continue to be recognised in consolidated statement of comprehensive income as other income when the Group's right to receive payments is established.